Midnight1938/Filencryp/README.md

 # PV Crypt - A system level file encryption solution using aes_gcm

+# Known Issue:
+aesgcmstream does not zeroize on drop
 ## About

 A file encryption and decryption software used to encrypt a file using `aes_gcm` library.